Online Tensor Methods for Learning Latent Variable Models: Implementation Details

-\paragraph{GPU Memory Issues: }The main bottleneck for our GPU implementation is device storage, since GPU memory is highly limited and not expandable.
-Recall that the STGD step is dependent only on $k$, and hence can fit in the GPU memory.
+The main bottleneck for our GPU implementation is device storage, since GPU memory is highly limited and not expandable.
+Random projections help in reducing the dimensionality from $O(n \times n)$ to $O(n \times k)$ and hence, this fits the data in the GPU memory better.
+Consequently, after the whitening step, we project the data into $k$-dimensional space.
+Therefore, the STGD step is dependent only on $k$, and hence can be fit in the GPU memory.
 So, the main bottleneck is computation of large SVDs.
-In order to support larger datasets such as the DBLP dataset which exceed the GPU memory capacity, we extend our implementation with out-of-GPU-core matrix operations and the Nystrom method~\cite{gittens2013revisiting} for the whitening matrix computation and the pseudoinverse computation in the pre-processing module.
-This can be solved via distributed QR method~\cite{constantine2011tall}, which involves the (dense) SVD of a $k \times k(k \ll n)$ matrix leading to $O(k^3)$ in Table~\ref{tab:complexity} followed by multiplication to find $Q$, which takes $O(n)$ time.
+In order to support larger datasets such as the DBLP dataset which exceed the GPU memory capacity, we extend our implementation with out-of-GPU-core matrix operations and the Nystrom method~\citep{gittens2013revisiting} for the whitening matrix computation and the pseudoinverse computation in the pre-processing module.

-\paragraph{Sparsity:} We also take advantage of the sparse representation to resolve memory issues that arise when running large scale datasets such as the DBLP dataset.
-This allows for scalability on a single machine to a dataset having about a million nodes.
-Although the GPU has SIMD architecture which makes parallelization efficient, it lacks advanced libraries with sparse SVD operations and out-of-GPU-core implementations.
-We therefore implement the sparse format on CPU for sparse datasets.
-We implement our algorithm using random projection for efficient dimensionality reduction~\cite{DBLP:journals/corr/abs-1207-6365} along with the sparse matrix operations available in the Eigen toolkit\footnote{ {\url{http://eigen.tuxfamily.org/index.php?title=Main_Page}}}, and we use the SVDLIBC~\cite{svdlibc2002} library to compute sparse SVD via the Lanczos algorithm.
-Theoretically, the Lanczos algorithm~\cite{zbMATH06159604} on a $n \times n$ matrix takes around $(2d+8)n$ flops for a single step where $d$ is the average number of non-zero entries per row.